clwillhuang/code-projectorium/README.md

 ## Why?

-This was a mainly a personal project to develop my skills in the MERN stack (MongoDB, Express, React, Node), a popular combination of software tools used to develop modern web applications.
+This was mainly a personal project to develop my skills in the MERN stack (MongoDB, Express, React, Node), a popular combination of software tools used to develop modern web applications.
 I tackled concepts such as implementing user authentication in Passport, working with database updates and deletions with hooks in MongoDB/Mongoose, and writing effective documentation for output to Swagger.

 ## Can I run this?